-Home to more than 10 million people, Jakarta is a vibrant melting-pot of culture and religion, and boasts a wealth of attractions to squeeze into 48 hours.
+Home to more than 10 million people, Jakarta is a vibrant melting pot of culture and religion and boasts a wealth of attractions to squeeze into 48 hours.
 The best way to round out two days in the Indonesian capital?
 Soaking up bird’s eye views from a helicopter.

 Jakarta is a sprawling city home to a wonderful blend of people with roots from across the world, ranging from local Javanese to European and Chinese.
-As capital of the world’s most populous Muslim-majority nation, Jakarta also sees a wealth of other religions harmoniously live side-by-side, including Hindus, Buddhists, and Christians.
+As the capital of the world’s most populous Muslim-majority nation, Jakarta also sees a wealth of other religions harmoniously live side-by-side, including Hindus, Buddhists, and Christians.

-The tolerant city houses a range of restaurants, lively bars and night spots, as well as an ever-growing collection of attractions that showcase Jakarta old and new.
-Traffic is the city’s main bugbear, with huge swathes of the road network gridlocked.
+The city houses a range of restaurants, lively bars and nightspots, as well as an ever-growing collection of attractions that showcase Jakarta old and new.
+The city is also known for its traffic which is the city’s main bugbear, with huge swathes of the road network gridlocked.

 Day 1: Morning

 The vast national mosque was built to commemorate Indonesian independence and named "Istiqlal", Arabic for "independence".
 It opened in February 1978 and sits close to the National Monument, making that the ideal next stop after a tasty local lunch at one of the many eateries that dot the area.

 Day 1: Afternoon